gitvibav/expense-tracker/README.md

   - Add one or more items
   - Assign each item to one person or split it across multiple people
   - Add **tax %** and **tip %** (applied to subtotal and split equally among participants)
+- **Settle up payments**
+  - Record payments made to friends you owe
+  - Enter amount in rupees (e.g., 28.17 for ₹28.17)
+  - Add optional notes about the payment
+  - Payments automatically update balances for both users
 - **See your dashboard**
   - **Total balance** = (total due to you) − (total you owe)
-  - Lists of who you owe and who owes you
+  - Lists of who you owe and who owes you (after accounting for payments)
   - List of your expenses
+  - "Settle Up" button when you owe money to friends
 - **See a friend’s expenses** (expenses they paid)

 ### Pages

 - **Dashboard**: `/` or `/dashboard`
 - **Share expense**: `/share`
+- **Settle up**: `/payments/new`
 - **Friends**: `/users`
 - **Friend detail**: `/users/:id`